Green Surgery Challenge

 The Green Surgery 2021 Challenge Opportunity

-The challenge will launch on 3rd February 2021 at an online event, hosted by the Royal College of Surgeons England (RCSEng) with Ms Victoria Pegna, co-founder of the Sustainability in Surgery working group and the President of RCSEng, Professor Neil Mortensen.
-The event will include:
+The challenge launched on 3rd February 2021 at an online event, hosted by the Royal College of Surgeons England (RCSEng) with Ms Victoria Pegna, co-founder of the Sustainability in Surgery working group and the President of RCSEng, Professor Neil Mortensen.
+The event included:

-After the launch event, teams can apply to enter the Green Surgery Challenge (from 3rd February 2021, watch this space for more details) by submitting an idea for what area of the surgical pathway you and a team that you’ve gathered would like to make it "greener" and more sustainable...and why.
+Teams applied to enter the Green Surgery Challenge by submitting an idea for what area of the surgical pathway their team decided to focus on to make it "greener" and more sustainable...and why.

 - The Centre for Sustainable Healthcare